gdsbook/book/notebooks/04_spatial_weights.md

     4. Make a plot of the Queen contiguity and Voronoi contiguity graphs to compare them visually, like we did with the block weights & Queen weights.
 How do the two graphs compare in terms of the length of their links and how they connect the Mexican states?
     5. Using `weights.set_operations`, find any links that are in the Voronoi contiguity graph, but not in the Queen contiguity graph.
 Alternatively, find any links that are in the Queen contiguity graph, but not the Voronoi contiguity graph.

 7. Interoperability is important for the Python scientific stack.
-Thanks to standardization around the `numpy` array and the `scipy.sparse` array datastructures, it is simple and computationally-easy to convert objects from one representation to another:
+Thanks to standardization around the `numpy` array and the `scipy.sparse` array data structures, it is simple and computationally-easy to convert objects from one representation to another:
     1. Using `w.to_networkx()`, convert the Mexico Regions Queen+Block weights matrix to a `networkx` graph.
 Compute the Eigenvector Centrality of that new object using `networkx.eigenvector_centrality`
     2. Using `w.sparse`, compute the number of connected components in the Mexico Regions Block weights matrix using the `connected_components` function in `scipy.sparse.csgraph`.
     3. Using `w.sparse`, compute the all-pairs shortest path matrix in the Mexico Queen weights matrix using the `shortest_path` function in `scipy.sparse.csgraph`.

-8. While every node in a $k$-nearest neighbor graph has 5 neighbors, there is a conceptual difference between *indegree* and *outdegree* of nodes in a graph.
-The *outdegree* of a node is the number of outgoing links from a node; for a K-Nearest Neighbor graph, this is $k$ for every variable.
-The *indegree* of a node in a graph is the number of *incoming* links to that node; for a K-Nearest Neighbor graph, this is the number of other observations that pick the target as their nearest neighbor.
-The *indegree* of a node in the K-Nearest Neighbor graph can provide a measure of *hubbiness*, or how central a node is to other nodes.
+8. While every node in a $k$-nearest neighbor graph has 5 neighbors, there is a conceptual difference between *in-degree* and *out-degree* of nodes in a graph.
+The *out-degree* of a node is the number of outgoing links from a node; for a K-Nearest Neighbor graph, this is $k$ for every variable.
+The *in-degree* of a node in a graph is the number of *incoming* links to that node; for a K-Nearest Neighbor graph, this is the number of other observations that pick the target as their nearest neighbor.
+The *in-degree* of a node in the K-Nearest Neighbor graph can provide a measure of *hubbiness*, or how central a node is to other nodes.
     1. Using the San Diego Tracts data, build a $k=6$ nearest neighbor weight and call it `knn_6`.
     2. Verify that the $k=6$ by taking the row sum over the weights matrix in `knn_6.sparse`.
-    3. Compute the indegree of each observation by taking the *column sum* over the weights matrix in `knn_6.sparse`, and divide by 6, the outdegree for all observations.
+    3. Compute the in-degree of each observation by taking the *column sum* over the weights matrix in `knn_6.sparse`, and divide by 6, the out-degree for all observations.
-    4. Make a histogram of the indegrees for the $k=6$ weights.
-How evenly-distributed is the distribution of indegrees?
+    4. Make a histogram of the in-degrees for the $k=6$ weights.
+How evenly-distributed is the distribution of in-degrees?
-    5. Make a new histogram of the indegree standardized by the outdegree when $k=26$.
+    5. Make a new histogram of the in-degree standardized by the out-degree when $k=26$.
 Does hubbiness reduce when increasing the number of $k$-nearest neighbors?

 9. Sometimes, graphs are not simple to construct.
 For the `san_diego_neighborhoods` dataset:
     1. Build the Queen contiguity weights, and plot the graph on top of the neighborhoods themselves.
 How many connected components does this Queen contiguity graph have?